hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 - The American Physical Society's Division of Fluid Dynamics (DFD) hosts an annual event called the *Gallery of Fluid Motion*, which can now be accessed [online](https://gfm.aps.org/).
 - Cambridge University Press offers *Multimedia Fluid Mechanics*, also [online](https://www.cambridge.org/core/homsy/) but behind a paywall.
 This is one of the most popular resources for fluid mechanics teaching.
 - Prof. Jean Hertzberg (U. Colorado-Boulder)'s course on [Flow Visualization](https://www.flowvis.org/).
 - Two classic series of fluid mechanics instructional films are those of Prof. Ascher Shapiro (MIT), the [National Committee for Fluid Mechanics Films](https://web.mit.edu/hml/ncfmf.html); and those of Prof. Hunter Rouse (U. Iowa), at the [Iowa Institute for Hydraulic Research](https://www.iihr.uiowa.edu/rouse-educational-films/).
+Shapiro's series includes distinguished presenters such as G. I. Taylor, James Lighthill, John Lumley, Hershel Markovitz, and Dave Fultz.
 - An online portal for all things fluid mechanical is [eFluids](http://www.efluids.com/).
 While it probably falls short in its goal to be a "one stop source for fluid dynamics and flow engineering", it is still a useful resource, and I know of nothing else even close to it on the web.

 ### Some background thoughts

 Fluid mechanics consists of the statics and dynamics of fluids (hydrostatics and hydrodynamics, respectively), classically including liquids, gases, and plasmas, under conditions when these materials deform continuously in response to tangential force.
 The same macroscopic laws of fluid mechanics are operative despite fundamentally different microscopic physics governing these states of matter, perhaps a clue that fluid mechanics is an emergent phenomenon.
-These macroscopic laws were developed primarily in the 18th and 19th centuries, well before the general acceptance of the atomic hypothesis was achieved, and have scarcely needed revision since then.
+These macroscopic laws were developed primarily in the 18th and 19th centuries, well before the general acceptance of the atomic hypothesis, and have scarcely needed revision since then.
 Nonetheless, a number of *fundamental* problems involving fluid dynamics remains unsolved, and there is a wide range of applications throughout science, engineering, and medicine.

 In classical mechanics, we typically study point particles, systems thereof, and rigid bodies.
 However, an oft-neglected feature of mechanics in today's physics curriculum is *continuum mechanics*, the statics and dynamics of deformable solids and fluids, as well as materials with more complex rheology.
 The classical theory of continua makes use of both the continuum hypothesis (ignoring the discrete molecular structure of matter) and the assumption of local thermodynamic equilibrium.
 In fluid dynamics, the bulk transport of mass, momentum, and heat are nonequilibrium phenomena, but we posit the existence of scalar, vector, and tensor fields where mechanical variables (like velocity and stress) and thermodynamic variables (like density, pressure, and temperature) can be *locally* well defined, even as they vary globally in space and time.
 In kinetic theories of gases, however, it is possible to derive the classical equations of hydrodynamics as approximations to the Boltzmann transport equation for, e.g., dilute monatomic gases with conservative binary collisions.
 The approximation is often based on decomposing the number density distribution function in state space as the sum of a Maxwell-Boltzmann distribution and a small deviation, and expanding the collision integral to first order in that deviation.
 Thus while hydrodynamics is usually considered a branch of mechanics, it has intimate connections with statistical mechanics and nonequilibrium thermodynamics.

 Fluid dynamics is often divided into incompressible and compressible flows (the latter is sometimes termed "gas dynamics").
 The transmission of sound waves in fluids is a link between compressible hydrodynamics and acoustics, another neglected topic of classical physics in the contemporary curriculum.
 Less neglected is *magnetohydrodynamics*, the extension of hydroynamics to electrically conducting fluids in the presence of magnetic fields, an often useful approximation in plasma physics, astrophysics, and cosmology (where relativistic fluid dynamics may also be considered).
-Meanwhile the inherently quantum mechanical phenomenon of superfluidity (liquid helium-3's and -4's superfulid states, and Bose-Einstein condensates formed from dilute alkali atomic gases) have been the source of multiple Nobel Prizes in Physics.
+More specialized subjects include electrohydrodynamics (charged fluid in an electrostatic field, receiving recent attention in microhydrodynamics) and ferrohydrodynamics (magnetic fluids often in the absence of either electric charge or current.)
+Meanwhile the inherently quantum mechanical phenomenon of superfluidity (e.g., liquid helium-3’s and -4’s superfulid states, and Bose-Einstein condensates formed from dilute alkali atomic gases) have been the source of multiple Nobel Prizes in Physics.
+(It is even claimed that superfluids can form in the cores of neutron stars.)

 Much of classical hydrodynamics focuses on *Newtonian* fluids, for which a linear relationship exists between the stress tensor and velocity gradients; *Non-Newtonian* fluids have a more complex relationship between stress and response.  *Rheology* is the study of such fluids.
 For Newtonian fluids, the classical equations of hydrodynamics include the *continuity equation* (mass balance) and the *Navier-Stokes equations* (momentum balance).
 (The special case of inviscid flow is described by the *Euler equations*, the Navier-Stokes equations without the viscosity terms.)
 As Oxford theoretical physicist Julia Yeomans [reminds](https://www.nature.com/articles/s41567-021-01258-4) us, we celebrate the 200th anniversary of the Navier-Stokes equations in 2022 (the year this page went live).
 While some analytical solutions can be derived, in most realistic problems the equations must be solved numerically.
 Computational fluid dynamics (CFD) is one of the oldest domains of computational physics, and the arena of much applied research, and engagement with yet another discipline, computer science and engineering.
 For mathematicians, the Navier-Stokes equations are the focus of [one](https://www.claymath.org/millennium-problems/navier%E2%80%93stokes-equation) of the seven Clay Mathematics Institute's Millenium Prizes.
 (The simplest constitutive laws for the diffusion of heat and solute concentration in fluids are those of Fourier and Fick, respectively, and can be incorporated in convection equations that supplement the Navier-Stokes.)